RasaHQ/rasa/docs/connectors.rst

 ^^^^^^^^^^^^^^^^^^^^^

 A ``TelegramInput`` instance provides a flask blueprint for creating a webserver.
-This lets you seperate the exact endpoints and implementation from your webserver creation logic.
+This lets you separate the exact endpoints and implementation from your webserver creation logic.

 Code to create a Messenger-compatible webserver looks like this: